April 13, 2023

 Additionally, Configuration Manager for Microsoft 365 provides detailed comparison reports to help IT teams identify discrepancies between their current configuration and pre-established baseline, enabling them to detect any unauthorized or unintended changes.
 With a focus on security and compliance, Configuration Manager ensures that your Azure AD configuration is securely stored in the event of an incident.

 Want to learn more about how CoreView Configuration Manager can help you implement a backup and recovery solution for Azure AD tenant configurations?
-Sign up for a free demo to see for yourself!
+See CoreView’s backup tools in action today.

 Get a personalized demo today